Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** *
 **Duration:** Instantaneous

 Each wondrous item has its own schema, which a character can learn after studying another of the same variety for 1 hour, or from scratch with 8 hours.
 The cost to learn equals the cost of a consumable item of the level of the wondrous item.
 The component cost to make one of those wondrous items equal the cost to buy the item.
 If an existing wondrous item is consumed during the crafting process, deduct its cost from the component cost.

+You cannot learn the schema of an item of a level higher than your own.

-### Cobble Together
+### Brilliant Planner

-Level 2 Schema Practice (None)
+Level 5 Schema Practice (None)

+**Cost to Learn:** 40 gp
+**Completion Time:** 8 hours
+**Components:** *
+**Duration:** Permanent

+You can prepare for future contingencies without defining what those preparations are until they are relevant.
+This practice requires you to be in a settlement.
+Spend up to 50 gp per character level, which becomes your brilliant plan fund.
+While you have a brilliant plan pending, you are always treated as carrying 20 additional pounds of weight, even before you define your brilliant plan.

+Once per day, you can take 10 minutes to enact a brilliant plan, withdrawing an item that would have been available in a settlement you visited or procuring a mundane service that your character planned ahead of time.
+Once you enact the plan, subtract the price of the item or service from the fund.
+Any item procured must weigh 10 pounds or less.
+Likewise, the GM must approve any non-magical service you gain by using your fund as being appropriate for the location selected.

+Once you have spent all the money in your brilliant plan fund or procured 20 pounds of objects, you must use the practice again to replenish your brilliant plan fund.

+## Religion

+### Detect Otherworldly

+Level 1 Divination Incantation (Religion)

-**Cost to Learn:** 21
+**Cost to Learn:** 14 gp
 **Completion Time:** 10 minutes
+**Components:** 14 gp
+**Duration:** 10 minutes

+For the duration, you know if there is a creature of the cosmic, elemental, fey, outsider or shadow source or with the celestial, demon, devil or undead tags within 6 squares of you, as well as where the creature is located.
+Similarly, you know if there is a place or object within 6 squares of you that has been magically consecrated or desecrated.

+The incantation can penetrate most barriers, but it is blocked by 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or 3 feet of wood or dirt.

+### Witness an Oath

+Level 1 Practical Incantation (Religion)

+**Cost to Learn:** 14 gp
+**Completion Time:** 1 hour
 **Components:** 1 recovery
-**Duration:** 1 day
+**Duration:** Instantaneous

-You improvise any item that costs 50 gp or less.
-After one day, the item falls apart.

-## Religion
+You swear an oath or bear witness to one sworn by another.

+To swear an oath, the subject names—very specifically—a task they will accomplish in no more than one year’s time.
+If the task is not completed in that time, or if conditions arise that indicate the failure of the oath, they lose all recoveries, and cannot regain them for a month.

+The oath-swearer cannot be tricked into thinking an oath is fulfilled when it is not, and no magical compulsion can force them to stop attempting to fulfill it.

+Oaths can be singular tasks (destroy the Dark Tower) or ongoing (keep King Dari alive).
+Ongoing oaths can be renewed at the end of each year.
+An oath must be something measurable, so the character knows whether it has been fulfilled.

+The oath-swearer receive a +2 power bonus on skill checks while working towards their oath, and a +2 power bonus to defenses against attacks that would directly stop them from working towards their oath.

 ### Augury

 Level 3 Divination Incantation (Religion)

-**Cost to Learn:** 27
+**Cost to Learn:** 27 gp
 **Completion Time:** 1 hour
 **Components:** Specially marked sticks (27 gp)
 **Duration:** Instantaneous